 Resources through the Small Business Administration

 The Small Business Administration website has a comprehensive listing of all the programs including guidance for businesses and employers, SBA Express Bridge Loans and a listing of their products and resources.
-For any applications through SBA, be sure to include an email address in your application and to submit the application as soon as possible.

 COVID-19 Small Business Survival Guide developed by The Maryland Small Business Development Center provides helpful information.
 As a Harford County business owner, your business consultant through the Small Business Administration Northern Region is Ryan DelGallo.
 Ryan can be reached at 443-373-3377.